 KAPPANADZE, JASON R. (1874-15 Apr.
-1962), pastor of ST. THEODOSIUS RUSSIAN ORTHODOX CATHEDRAL, was born in Sviry, Georgia, Russia, son of Roman Kappanadze.
-He graduated from Tiflis Seminary in 1894, and was sent by the Russian government and church to Kodiak, Alaska, to run a parochial school in 1895.
-He married Mary Kashevaroff in 1896.
-Consecrated into the priesthood in 1898, Kappanadze worked in Alaska and Pennsylvania before coming to Cleveland in 1902 to St. Theodosius Russian Orthodox Cathedral, where he directed the acquisition of St. John's Convent property.
-In 1908 he returned to Russia as professor of theology at Kutais seminary in western Georgia.
+1962), Georgian Orthodox pastor of ST. THEODOSIUS RUSSIAN ORTHODOX CATHEDRAL, was born in the village of Sviri, Tiflis Guberniya, Caucasus Krai, RUSSIAN EMPIRE (today Samtskhe-Javakheti Province, Republic of Georgia), son of Roman Kappanadze.
+He graduated from Tiflis Seminary in 1894, the same year in which Joseph Stalin enrolled at the same seminary.
+Kappanadze was subsequently sent by the Russian government and church to Kodiak, Alaska, to run a parochial school in 1895.
+The following year, he married Mary Kashevaroff.
+Ordained into the priesthood in 1898, he worked in Alaska and Pennsylvania before coming to Cleveland in 1902 to St. Theodosius, where he directed the acquisition of St. John's Convent property.
+In 1908 he returned to the Russian Empire as professor of theology at Kutais seminary in western Georgia.